 Anyone that stores user identifiers and data related to weight, sleep, diaper changes, nursing, or bottle feeding can build a baby activity skill.
 For example, if you have a baby tracking app or website, you can integrate your service with Alexa.

 You can't use the

-Alexa.Health API unless you already store customer data and identifiers yourself.
-Your customers create their user profiles in your app or website.
-Some apps and websites might allow a single customer to manage multiple profiles.
-For example, a customer that is a mother can manage a profile for herself and a profile for each of her children.
+Alexa.Health API unless you already store user identifiers and data yourself.
+Your users create their user profiles in your app or website.
+Some apps and websites might allow a single user to manage multiple profiles.
+For example, a user that is a mother can manage a profile for herself and a profile for each of her children.
 For more information, see User Profiles.

 Create a skill

 To publish a skill in the Alexa skills store, you create a skill, create an AWS Lambda function to contain your skill code, test the skill, and submit the skill for certification.
 For baby activity skills, you must also configure account linking and profile reports.
 For more information, see Steps to Create a Baby Activity Skill.